Why should I register my research?

 What is the cost of registering a study?

 The Research Registry was free to register since launch in January 2015.
 From April 2018, we will begin charging a small fee (shown at the bottom of the registration page) to help cover the costs of technical development, IT/infrastructure costs, staff time/development, ensure quality control/data curation and marketing.
+Presently this fee is $99 if payment is made immediately and £99 if payment is made on invoice.

 How is the Research Registry funded?